Adult Responsibility Project Trainings:

 To see scheduled workshops and register to attend:

-If you are an educator working in a school, you may be interested in the Care for Kids curriculum for children PK-2, the We Care Elementary program for grades 3-6, or the SAFE-T program for 7th and 8th grades.
+If you are an educator working in a school, you may be interested in the Care for Kids curriculum for children PK-2nd grades, the We Care Elementary program for grades 3rd-6th grades, the SAFE-T program for 7th and 8th grades, or the Project SELFIE program for 7-12th grades.